Donation Pins and Magnets

 www.ankerland.org

-9.) Über den Tellerrand Hamburg e.V.
+11.) Über den Tellerrand Hamburg e.V. (beyond your own plate)

 Since 2014 ‚Über den Tellerrand‘ (transl: ‚beyond your own plate‘) is bringing people from different cultures into a dialogue by cooking together.
 We are conducting cooking events in different Hamburg town quarters where people with and without refugee background are joining in cutting cooking and, enjoying meals together.
 Volunteers – often former participants – are guiding through the preparation of internatonal recepices from their home countries.
 Thus, international dishes, for example, from Eritrea, Syria, Afghanistan, and Germany are enjoyed, we laugha lot and learnin from each other.
 Moreover, we are organising hikes, picknics, dance workshops, and other festivities.
 Each and everyone is welcome!
 All offers are free of charge so people can meet on eye-level.
 These gatherings help to erase predjudice, build friendships, prevent loneliness and support integration and participation.
 Let’s #maketheworldabetterplate!